Authors: Augustin, P., Subrahmanyam, M.G., Tang, D.Y., Wang, S.Q.

-Professor Patrick Augustin have been selected to receive a 2014 Best Paper Award by the Chinese Finance Association (TCFA) for his paper, entitled “Informed Options Trading prior to M&A Announcements: Insider Trading?”
+Professor Patrick Augustin has been selected to receive a 2014 Best Paper Award by the Chinese Finance Association (TCFA) for his paper, entitled “Informed Options Trading prior to M&A Announcements: Insider Trading?”
 The paper will be presented at the Best Paper Symposium on October 31 in New York City.
 The Chinese Finance Association (TCFA) was founded in the U.S.

 According to a new study, insider trading often occurs during merger and acquisitions and is rarely punished.
 BNN takes a closer look with one of the report's co-authors, Patrick Augustin, Assistant Professor of Finance, Desautels Faculty of Management, McGill University.